9 Best Tips to Troubleshoot Windows 7 Is Running Slow

 Cleaning up your system files in Windows 7 can delete useless files and make more space for your system.
 This method can reduce your system lagging.
 All you need is EaseUS CleanGenius.
 This tool is very powerful and can be used to significantly improve your computer's speed.
 Follow the steps to clean up system files in Windows 7.

-Step 1.
-DOWNLOAD and install EaseUS CleanGenius on your PC.
-To begin with, navigate to "Cleanup" and click "Scan".

 Step 2.
-EaseUS CleanGenius will start immediately to scan all the useless files, select system junk files and invalid entries and click "Clean" over all your PC.
+Install EaseUS CleanGenius on your PC.
+To begin with, navigate to "Cleanup" and click "Scan."

 Step 3.
+EaseUS CleanGenius will start immediately to scan all the useless files, select system junk files and invalid entries, and click "Clean" over all your PC.

-Once completes, you can see clearly how many MBs or GBs of data that are cleaned.
+Step 4.
+Once completed, you can see clearly how many MBs or GBs of data are cleaned.
 Click "Done" to finish the process.

 Method 7.
 Shut Down Visual Effects